Skip to main content

 SSL

-Secure Sockets Layer (SSL) is a protocol for establishing a secure connection between a client and a server.
+Secure Sockets Layer (SSL) is a protocol.
+It sets up a secure connection between a client and a server.

 Certificate and Trust

-The first step of trust is established when the client receives a certificate from the server.
-The certificate contains the server's public key and is signed by a trusted Certificate Authority (CA).
+Trust starts when the client gets a certificate from the server.
+The certificate holds the server's public key.
+A trusted Certificate Authority (CA) signs it.

 It's the format of the certificate's content.
-Look at it like a JSON schema which describes the message structure.
+Think of it like a JSON schema that describes the structure.

 SSL Handshake Process